Privacy Policy

 If you do not provide the required data, this may result in:

-- the registration cannot be completed,
+- registration not being completed,

-- certain functions cannot be used,
+- certain functions not being available,

-- enquiries cannot be processed,
+- enquiries not being processed,

-- contracts cannot be executed,
+- contracts cannot be performed,

 - we cannot fulfil certain legal obligations.